Michael Vatikiotis

 Michael Vatikiotis is an American writer, journalist, and private diplomat working in Southeast Asia since 1987.
 He has been an editor at the Far Eastern Economic Review, he was a Hong Kong–based news magazine correspondent for sixteen years, and he served as the Asian regional director of the Centre for Humanitarian Dialogue, a Geneva-based NGO that facilitates dialogue to resolve armed conflicts.
 Vatikiotis is a novelist, he writes opinion pieces for international and regional newspapers, and he regularly contributes to Al Jazeera and the BBC.

 Education and early career

+His father was the historian Panayiotis Jerasimof Vatikiotis, and his mother was from a Sephardic Jewish Italian family from Livorno that moved to Egypt in the 19th century.
 Vatikiotis graduated from the School of Oriental and African Studies in London with a first-class honours degree and then a Doctor of Philosophy at St. Catherine's College, Oxford, in 1984.
 He studied Southeast Asian history and languages, and his doctoral research was on the northern Thai city of Chiang Mai.

 After a period spent as a production trainee with the BBC World Service in London, Vatikiotis served as a producer in Northern Ireland and was then posted to Jakarta as a BBC correspondent in 1987.
 He joined the Far Eastern Economic Review as Jakarta bureau chief in 1988.
 He served as bureau chief for the magazine in Kuala Lumpur (1991–1994) and Bangkok (1994–1997).
 He was also president of the Foreign Correspondents' Club of Thailand.